ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: configure_pattern_burst_sites()

-            Configures which sites burst the pattern on the next call to the :py:meth:`nidigital.Session._initiate` method.
+            Configures which sites burst the pattern on the next call to the initiate method.
 The pattern burst sites can also be modified through the repeated capabilities for the :py:meth:`nidigital.Session.burst_pattern` method.
 If a site has been disabled through the :py:meth:`nidigital.Session.disable_sites` method, the site does not burst a pattern even if included in the pattern burst sites.